-\textbf{Portability.} Similarly, the portability metric does not show significant declines under sequential editing.
-I-IKE and FT (Audio) consistently outperform other methods on DeSTA2.5-Audio and Qwen2-Audio, respectively, in line with the single-edit results in Table~\ref{tab:single_main}.
-This suggests that their ability to update interconnected knowledge remains relatively stable across several edits.
-Nevertheless, the overall performance of all methods remains unsatisfactory, underscoring the need for further improvement.
+\textbf{Portability consistently falls below random baseline under sequential editing for most methods.} Under sequential editing, most methods demonstrate persistently poor portability, consistent with the findings reported in Sec.~\ref{sec:single_results}.
+In particular, most methods perform below the random baseline (27.5\%) even at small edit gaps, indicating that their ability to transfer edits to connected knowledge is limited.
+As a result, increasing the edit gap does not lead to substantial additional degradation or noticeable fluctuations, since portability performance is already near its lower bound.